-Amrita Pritam: A path-breaking woman, who paved way to modern day feminism’
+Amrita Pritam: A path-breaking woman, who paved way to modern day feminism

-New Delhi, Aug 31: Google today celebrates the 100th birthday of Amrita Pritam, considered a path-breaking woman, who rose to fame with her literary works like Pinjar, Suneray and Nagmani.
+New Delhi, Aug 31: Google today celebrates the 100th birthday of Amrita Pritam, considered a path-breaking woman, who rose to fame with her literary works like Pinjar, Sunehray and Nagmani.

 In her entire career of 60 years, she produced over 100 books of essays, poetry, fiction, biographies including a collection of Punjabi folk songs which were later translated in many Indian and foreign languages.